 At least 3 credits must be earned in a clinic and/or externship placement approved by the concentration director in consultation with the director of the relevant clinic or externship.
 Credits for IRC do not count toward this clinical requirement.

 A substantial paper or a series of shorter writings that together comprise a substantial amount of written work on a topic or topics related to advocacy and/or dispute resolution.
-(If you write a substantial paper, you may use that paper to satisfy the law school advanced writing requirement, provided that you meet the guidelines for the advanced writing requirement as specified in the academic catalog.)
-The topic or topics for the written work used to satisfy this requirement must be approved by the concentration director.
-A paper written for a journal may qualify, if the topic is approved by the concentration director.
+(If you write a substantial paper, you may use that paper to satisfy the law school advanced writing requirement, provided that you meet the guidelines for the advanced writing requirement as set forth in the Academic Regulations, section I.D.)
+The concentration director must approve the topic or topics for the written work used to satisfy this requirement.
+A paper written for a journal may qualify, if the concentration director approves the topic.

 Students who achieve a GPA of 3.2 or better in the course work used for the concentration will receive the certificate for the concentration with honors.
-A student may designate the grade in any course or paper as not counting toward the concentration GPA, as long as the course is not required for the concentration and the student meets the concentration requirements with another course or paper.
-The concentration director and the associate dean for academic affairs may waive any requirements for the concentration (other than the GPA requirement), if they both agree to do so.
+A student may designate the grade in any course or paper as not counting toward the concentration GPA, so long as the course is not required for the concentration, and the student meets the concentration requirements with another course or paper.